Kevinobote/Kevinobote/README.md

 - 👋 Hi, I’m @Kevinobote
-- 👀 I’m interested in cyb3rs3curity and machine learning
+- 👀 I’m interested in Datascience and machine learning
-- 🌱 I’m currently learning Go, delphi, python, js
+- 🌱 I’m currently learning Python, R language, and C
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...we can meet here